"True second chances in life are few and far between"

 My formal studies began at Syracuse University with a BFA in painting with honors, and postgraduate study at the Sorbonne in Paris, France at the L’Ecole des Beaux-Arts.

-I established my art career exhibiting and selling at the Raymond Duncan Gallery in Paris and later at the Henry Howells Gallery in New York City’s SoHo.
+I established my art career exhibiting and selling at the Raymond Duncan Gallery in Paris, and later at the Henry Howells Gallery in New York City’s SoHo.

-As a result of this new perspective on life and art I've chosen to be known as Francine Renée Schneider using both my original given first and middle names in my art work.
+With fresh eyes and a renewed spirit, my painting is making a significant shift which continues to evolve.
+As my health changes, my life changes and my art changes.
+As a result of this new perspective on life and art, I've chosen to be known as Francine Renée Schneider, using both my original given first and middle names in my art work.
 Renée in French translates into the word reborn and defines who I am now and what my work and life represents.

 My work is currently held in private collections in Paris, New York City, Philadelphia, Augusta and Atlanta, among others.